postmanlabs/labs-docs/src/pages/postman-flows/getting-started/chaining-requests-with-data.md

 warning: false
 ---

-A very common use case is to take data from once response, and pipe that to another request.
+A very common use case is to take data from one response, and pipe that to another request.
 Let's consider an example where we want to create a post then use the ID of that post in the next request to update it.

 > Check out the example flow - [Chaining requests](https://www.postman.com/postman/workspace/example-flows/flow/6267fbc38752c1035922de4a)